-- 4.2.3.3 Cyber Systems, associated with communication networks and data communication links, between the Cyber Systems providing confidentiality and integrity of an ESP. - 4.2.3.4 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
-Section 73.54. - 4.2.3.5 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.6 Responsible Entities that identify that they have no BES Cyber Systems (BES) categorized as high impact or medium impact according to the CIP-002 identification and categorization processes. - 4.3.
-"Applicable Systems": Each table has an "Applicable Systems" column to define the scope of systems to which a specific requirement part applies. - 5.
-Effective Dates: See "Project 2016-02 Modifications to CIP Standards Implementation Plan".
+- 4.2.3.3 Cyber Systems, associated with communication networks and data communication links, between the Cyber Systems providing confidentiality and integrity of an ESP that extends to one or more geographic locations. - 4.2.3.4 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
+Section 73.54. - 4.2.3.5 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.6 Responsible Entities that identify that they have no BES Cyber Systems (BCS) categorized as high impact or medium impact according to the CIP-002 identification and categorization processes. - 4.3.
+"Applicable Systems" Columns in Tables: Each table has an "Applicable Systems" column to define the scope of systems to which a specific requirement part applies. - 5.
+Effective Dates: See "Project 2016-02 Modifications to CIP Standards Implementation Plan."